japila-books/apache-spark-internals/docs/rdd/ReliableCheckpointRDD.md

   checkpointDirPath: String): Option[Partitioner]
 ----

-readCheckpointedPartitionerFile opens the <<checkpointPartitionerFileName, partitioner file>> with the buffer size based on xref:ROOT:configuration-properties.adoc#spark.buffer.size[spark.buffer.size] configuration property.
+readCheckpointedPartitionerFile opens the <<checkpointPartitionerFileName, partitioner file>> with the buffer size based on ROOT:configuration-properties.md#spark.buffer.size[spark.buffer.size] configuration property.

-readCheckpointedPartitionerFile requests the xref:core:SparkEnv.adoc#serializer[default Serializer] for a new xref:serializer:Serializer.adoc#newInstance[SerializerInstance].
+readCheckpointedPartitionerFile requests the core:SparkEnv.md#serializer[default Serializer] for a new serializer:Serializer.md#newInstance[SerializerInstance].

-readCheckpointedPartitionerFile requests the SerializerInstance to xref:serializer:SerializerInstance.adoc#deserializeStream[deserialize the input stream] and xref:serializer:DeserializationStream.adoc#readObject[read the Partitioner] from the partitioner file.
+readCheckpointedPartitionerFile requests the SerializerInstance to serializer:SerializerInstance.md#deserializeStream[deserialize the input stream] and serializer:DeserializationStream.md#readObject[read the Partitioner] from the partitioner file.

 readCheckpointedPartitionerFile prints out the following DEBUG message to the logs and returns the partitioner.